 Seya Industries Ltd 502, Ghanshyam Chamber, B-12, New Link Road Andheri (West), Mumbai - 400053.
+E-mail: corporate@seya.in Website: www.seya.in

 Registrar & Transfer Agent

 Members are requested to correspond with the company's Registrar & Transfer Agent quoting their folio no. / DP ID and client ID at the following address: